Venezuela country profile - Overview

 Unemployment is high and, according to official figures, around 60% of households are poor.

-Socialist reform, political unrest and deep divisions characterised the President Chavez's term in office.
+Socialist reform, political unrest and deep divisions characterised President Chavez's term in office.
 His supporters - known as "chavistas" - and his detractors both staged street protests.

 Supporters said his economic reforms - including the nationalisation of much of the economy, especially the oil sector - and his expansion of social programmes helped the poor benefit from the country's oil export revenues.
 Critics say Chavista policies have harmed economic performance.